cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/CloudletExecution.rst

 updateProcessing
 ^^^^^^^^^^^^^^^^

-.. java:method:: public void updateProcessing(long executedInstructions)
+.. java:method:: public void updateProcessing(long partialFinishedInstructions)
    :outertype: CloudletExecution

    Updates the length of cloudlet that has already been completed.

-   :param executedInstructions: amount of instructions just executed, to be added to the \ :java:ref:`instructionsFinishedSoFar`\ , in Instructions (instead of Million Instructions)
+   :param partialFinishedInstructions: the partial amount of instructions just executed, to be added to the \ :java:ref:`instructionsFinishedSoFar`\ , in \ **Number of Instructions (instead of Million Instructions)**\